Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Results

-In contrast to the coherent patterns observed for EP La Ni\~na phases, we find only a few spatially organized structures during CP events (Fig.~\ref{fig:eca_la_nina}B, E, F).
-Most prominently, we recover previously reported wet conditions over parts of Australia in DJF~\citep{arblaster_interdecadal_2002, cai_ninmodoki_2009} (Fig.~\ref{fig:eca_la_nina}B).
-Additionally, we uncover strongly reduced rainfall over Florida in DJF, and over Scandinavia and the south of Russia in MAM.
-Thus, similar as for El Ni\~no, we again observe that CP La Ni\~nas coincide with less spatially coherent extreme precipitation responses.
+In contrast to the wide-spread spatially coherent wet/dry anomaly patterns observed for EP La Ni\~na periods, we find much fewer spatially extended structures along with CP La Ni\~nas (Fig.~\ref{fig:eca_la_nina}b,d,f).
+Most prominently, we recover previously reported wet conditions over parts of Australia in SON~\citep{arblaster_interdecadal_2002, cai_ninmodoki_2009} (Fig.~\ref{fig:eca_la_nina}b).
+Additionally, we uncover strongly reduced rainfall over Florida in DJF (Fig.~\ref{fig:eca_la_nina}d), and over the United Kingdom, Ireland and the west of Kazakhstan in MAM (Fig.~\ref{fig:eca_la_nina}f).
+In summary, we observe that CP La Ni\~nas co-occur with less spatially coherent precipitation responses as compared to their canonical counterparts.
+We also note that event coincidence rates between La Ni\~na and seasonal wet/dry precipitation signals are quantitatively more similar across EP and CP periods than observed for El Ni\~no (cf.\ Fig.~\ref{fig:eca_la_nina}a,c,e and Fig.~\ref{fig:eca_la_nina}b,d,f), which could be partly explained by the comparatively lower difference between the total number of 8 EP and 12 CP La Ni\~na events.
+In addition, future work should again investigate the potential for further discriminating CP La Ni\~nas into two distinct subtypes in analogy to El Ni\~no~\citep{wang2013classifying, wang2014different, wang2018new}.
+Such an approach would possibly allow us to attribute significant event coincidence rates between CP La Ni\~na and strong/weak seasonal precipitation signals to the presence or absence of a certain event type and help explain the different magnitude in significant event coincidence rates observed in Fig.~\ref{fig:eca_la_nina}.